IuliiaKonovalova/animal_shelter/README.md

     - Response page appears after submitting the contact form.
     - It contains the thank you message and the promise to get in touch with the applicant within 24 hours.
+    - It will automatically direct the user to the main page in 10 seconds.

     ![Response page](documentation/response_page.png)